 In this Chinese vegetable soup recipe, you’ll get some tasty veggies – bok choy, carrots, and mushrooms.
 Those veggies work together quite well with soy sauce and a touch of sesame oil.

 This soup is simple but it’s really good.
-And if you happen to be on Weight Watchers, it’s only 2 Freestyle points per serving.
+And if you happen to be on WW, it’s only 2 Freestyle points per serving.

 Chinese Vegetable Soup Recipe